coderefinery/instructor-training/_episodes/06-teaching.md

 # CodeRefinery lessons

 We will now split into groups and study, teach and discuss the CodeRefinery lessons.
+Each participant will join one group in each of the three sessions.

 ---

-> ## Bad and good living coding examples
+> ## Bad and good live coding examples
 >
 > Teaching by live coding is a
 > [performance art which requires practice](https://teachtogether.tech/#s:performance-exercises).